A-L-E-X-GitHub/InputToolkit/README.md

 It was intended for the project to also allow keystrokes from the keyboard but due to time constraints it was never added.

 - The application can be ran with the InputToolkit.exe file, it does not require any other files.
+- The primary source files can be found in the forms folder.